 My first fore into the magnificent world of mind body medicine was through the path of yoga.
 The mind body practices I fell in love with on the mat led me into a 200 hour training with Core Power Yoga in 2009, fueling my passion for the power of challenging asana matched to breath.
 As my practice deepened, I found myself increasingly interested in the ways in which yoga affected the subtle bodies.
 I acquired additional training in yin yoga and yoga nidra and began a personal journey with Bhakti Yoga.

 Beginning in 2016, I became intensely interested in experiences of physical and emotional healing, especially in the realm of pain, I'd had during my personal practice and was fueled into a period of deep exploration into the mind body connection.
-My journey began with a training in Sensorimotor Psychotherapy, studying body based psychotherapy for trauma patients.
+My journey began with a training in Sensorimotor Psychotherapy, studying body based psychotherapy for those who have experienced trauma.
 The training introduced me to the Polyvagal Theory as a foundation for understanding the threat response in humans, which, to this day, continues to be the foundation of my work.
-Many of the practices I learned in that training resembled yoga, and within the year, I found myself studying the philosophy of yoga and its integrated approach to healing through an 800 hour yoga therapy certification program with Inner Peace Yoga.
+Many of the practices I learned in that training resembled yoga, and within the year, I found myself studying the philosophy of yoga and its integrated approach to healing through an 800 hour yoga therapy certification program with Inner Peace Yoga Therapy.

-There were times in my journey that I contemplated abandoning western medicine due to what I saw as gaping holes in it's ability to offer true healing.
-But, as my studies continue, I realize this fact exactly is why I need to remain committed to both.
-Integrating these therapies is my passion.
+Integrating these therapies in what we consider modern medicine is my passion.
 I believe in western medicine, and I believe in mind body healing.
 All routes are valuable and should be honored.
+Wellness is something we cultivate.
+I am here to help.

 2004 BA Exercise Physiology University of Colorado Boulder